 Continuous Flow Path Tape is listed in Gallons Per Minute per 100 feet (GPM/100’).

-Discrete Emitter Tape is simply listed in GPH of one emitter.
+Discrete Emitter Tape is often listed in GPH per one emitter.

-Note: Dripline tubing is only listed in GPH of one emitter.
+Note: Dripline tubing is usually listed in GPH per one emitter.

 Both Discrete Emitter Tape and Continuous Flow Path Tape are widely used.
 Below are examples of each type of Tape: